thickets up the regenerating forest

 - Range

 - Throughout New Zealand from Northland to Stewart Island.
 Most common in upland and mountain forests.
-Extends down to sea level in the southern South Island.
+Extends down to sea level in southern South Island.

 - Endemism